PrestaShop/prestashop-specs/back-office/advanced-parameters/menu/menu.md

 ## SPECS

-The behavior in 1.7.X was:
+The behavior in 1.7.X is:

 No "menu" tab in the BO menu (as in 1.7.x)